DataStax-Academy/zdm-scenario-katapod/step4.md

 . ./scenario_scripts/find_addresses.sh
 ```

-Moreover, if you went through the Astra CLI path, your database ID is simply given by
+Moreover, **if you went through the Astra CLI path**, your database ID is simply given by
 (check this [link](https://awesome-astra.github.io/docs/pages/astra/faq/#where-should-i-find-a-database-identifier) if you used the Astra UI instead):

 ```bash